MicrosoftDocs/office-docs-powershell/repo_docs/UPDATE_CMDLETS.md

 This step is the same as in [Create new cmdlet topics](NEW_CMDLETS.md#step-5-verify-your-your-pssession-variable-name).

-To recap: this step is required in Exchange, Skype for Business Online and other products that use remote PowerShell, and the value is most likely `$Session`.
+To recap: this step is required in Exchange and other products that use remote PowerShell, and the value is most likely `$Session`.

-If you're using SharePoint, SharePoint Online or another product that doesn't use remote PowerShell, you can skip this step.
+If you're using Microsoft Teams or another product that doesn't use remote PowerShell, you can skip this step.

 ### Step 5: Use New-MarkdownHelp to dump the latest version of the cmdlet to a file